-Having learned to be extremely cautious in drawing scientific conclusions from searchers for features in the CMB we subsequently investigated the specific patches in the sky that correspond to the high classification scores.
-In the case of the SMICA Planck data it turned out that there is a single high temperature anomaly in the sky, shown in Fig.~\ref{fig:HP_map_outlier}, that misled the neural network in identifying Hawking points in patches of the sky containing this point.
-Analyzing the patches in the sky in the Planck COMMANDER data that correspond to the outliers in Fig.~\ref{fig:commander_outlier} we find 11 anomalies one of which is shown in Fig.~\ref{fig:fig27} and the remaining 10 listed in Appendix \ref{sec:Appendix B}, Figs. ~\ref{fig:fig30} (a)--(j) with temperature scales with respect to the overall CMB mean temperature of 2.725 K.
+Having learned to be extremely cautious in drawing scientific conclusions from searches for features in the CMB, we investigated the specific patches in the sky that corresponded to the high classification scores.
+In the case of the SMICA Planck data it turned out that there is a single high-temperature spot in the sky, shown in Fig.~\ref{fig:HP_map_outlier}, that misled the neural network in identifying Hawking points in patches of the sky containing this spot.
+Analyzing the patches in the sky in the Planck COMMANDER data that correspond to the outliers in Fig.\ref{fig:COMMANDER_anomalies} (b) we find 11 spots, one of which is shown in Fig.~\ref{fig:fig27} and the remaining 10 listed in Appendix \ref{sec:Appendix B}, Figs.~\ref{fig:figureApendix} (a)--(j) with temperature scales with respect to the overall CMB mean temperature of 2.725 K.

-We observe that all these anomalies are single to few-pixel low temperatures, with the coldest anomaly being at 2.6763 K (Fig.~\ref{fig:fig27}) and the warmest anomaly (among these cold anomalies) at 2.7203 K. The true nature of these cold points in the sky is a mystery; however, given that we haven't observed such cold points in the SMICA data set, they could be artifacts of the original data processing for the COMMANDER data, or they are real and have been removed from the SMICA data by data processing.
+We observe that all these spots are single to few-pixel low temperatures spots (between 2.6763 K (Fig.~\ref{fig:fig27}) and 2.7203 K).
+Given that we haven't observed such cold spots in the SMICA data set, they could be artifacts of the original data processing for the COMMANDER data, or they are real and have been removed from the SMICA data by data processing.

-The high temperature anomaly in the Planck SMICA data was apparently picked up by the neural network to have a large likelihood of representing a Hawking point (with the anomaly near the center of the patches).
-In the case of the Planck COMMANDER data the low temperature anomalies must have reduced the average background temperature of a patch and thereby favoring those patches (with an anomaly near the boundary of the patches) to detect a raised temperature at the center, suggesting the presence of a Hawking point.
+The high temperature spot in the Planck SMICA data was apparently picked up by the neural network to have a large likelihood of representing a Hawking point (with the bright spot near the center of the patches).
+In the case of the Planck COMMANDER data the low temperature spots must have reduced the average background temperature of a patch and thereby favoring those patches (with a cold spot near the boundary of the patches) to detect a raised temperature at the center, suggesting the presence of a Hawking point.

-We conclude that, just as in the case of the search for rings of low variance, anomalies deceive the search algorithms in identifying Hawking points, and no statistically significant Hawking points have been identified.
+We conclude that, just as in the case of the search for rings of low variance, spots of unusual brightness deceive the search algorithms in identifying Hawking points, and no statistically significant Hawking points have been identified.